unitycatalog/unitycatalog/README.md

 bin/uc table list --catalog unity --schema default
 ```
 You should see a few tables.
 Some details are truncated because of the nested nature of the data.
-To see all the content, you can add `--format jsonPretty` to any command.
+To see all the content, you can add `--output jsonPretty` to any command.

 Next, let's get the metadata of one those tables.